hapi-server/client-idl/README.md

 # idl-client

-IDL client for obtaining data from a HAPI server
+IDL client for obtaining data from a HAPI server.

+Note that there is also another IDL client that is a part of SPEDAS; see https://github.com/hapi-server/client-idl-spedas

 Both the IDL source code and .sav file of code available for IDL 8.5 or greater.